AlphaGergedan/Towards-Soft-Error-Resilience-in-SWE-with-Teampi/README.md

 variables (for this repository important one is the `TEAMS` environment variable, it is 2 by default).

-Also read the 'help' outputs of the each executables before executing them by running `./executable -h`
+Also read the usage outputs of the each executables before executing them by running `./executable -h`

-For soft error resilience we have the following executables:
+We have the following executables:
-1. Method 1 - No Resilience: `./build-directory/swe_noRes` with options
+1. ***NoRes***: `./build-directory/swe_noRes` with options
   - `-t SIMULATION_DURATION`: time in seconds to simulate
   - `-x RESOLUTION_X`: number of simulated cells in x-direction
   - `-y RESOLUTION_Y`: number of simulated cells in y-direction